Cell division: mitosis and meiosis

 Learning Objectives

-1. Describe the chromosomal makeup of a cell using the terms chromosome, sister chromatid, homologous chromosome, diploid, haploid, and tetrad
+1. Use the terms chromosome, sister chromatid, homologous chromosome, diploid, haploid, and tetrad to describe the chromosomal makeup of a cell

-5. Predict DNA content of cells in different phases of mitosis and meiosis
+4. Predict DNA content of cells in different phases of mitosis, meiosis, and the cell cycle

-6. Recall and describe the phases of the cell cycle
+5. Recall and describe the phases of the cell cycle, and predict outcomes if there is an error in a given stage of the cell cycle

 The Cell Division Cycle